-Allion Labs is a USB-IF certified Independent Test Lab (ITL) and offers all USB related certification tests.
+Allion Labs is a USB Authorized Test Lab (ATL) and offers all USB-related certification tests.

 Allion has invested greatly in test facilities, providing a convenient, efficient, and economical test solution to ensure impeccable quality, compatibility, and interoperability of USB products.
-Allion’s extensive experience has paved the way for the lab to become a long-term, trusted partner of the USB-IF.
+Allion’s extensive experience has paved the way for the lab to become a long-term, trusted USB Authorized Test Lab.